ivankocienski/PlaceCal-Handbook/introduction/who-is-using-placecal.md

 # Who is using PlaceCal?

-PlaceCal has already been rolled out in Moss Side, Hulme.
-Now it's being piloted in Moss Side and Moston.
+PlaceCal has already been rolled out in Hulme and Moss Side.
+Now it's being piloted in Moston.

 PlaceCal is used by many different people in these communities, but a few particular individuals find parts of their jobs are transformed by using the platform.